Rafsan0Z/MKS22X-FinalProject/README.md

 ## June 2nd Sunday --------------

+Kenson: Merged, conflicts fixed.

 Rafsan: I fixed problems with customizable user controls.
 I created an opening page with the game tittle, options and play.
 I transfered the code from Custom Controls to main file.
 Cleared any unnecessary code in the setup and draw section

 ## June 3rd Monday --------------

+Kenson: Added half of the level 1 phases, allowed for more attack behaviors.
+Made sidebar display correctly.

 Rafsan: Added explosion system for opening screen animation and for laser firing.
 A target pointer system is also created to accompany that.
 Improved the UML diagram.

 ## June 4th Tuesday -----------

+Kenson: Completed level 1.
+Merged all branches, including level2.
+The game can now be reset when lost, without closing the program.
+There is a difficulty selection, and the player no longer dies in one hit.
+The healthbar displays correctly.
+Final bugfix and testing, added cheat code for demo purposes.

 Rafsan: Completed Level 2.
 Created different types of enemies: zigzag, split and rotate.
 Attempted a Leaderboard system.
 Created a Boss, wrote the about page and the credit page.
 Fixed Bugs, and corrected the sizes and lengths.